ihechukwudere/dirtracker/README.md

 ##### Integration and testing
-	To be able perform functional testing, few simple objects (Customer, Customers, Employees, and Employee objects) are marshalled to XML files and added to the confgured directory.
+	To be able perform functional testing, few simple objects (Customer, Customers, Employees, and Employee objects) are marshalled to XML files and added to the configured directory.
 The main application program reads these xml files periodically as they are added and displays their names and root entity tags in the console.
 To assert these properties an instance of a TimerTask is started in the DirTrackerApplicationTests class.
 The TimerTask instance lets an